 - Parent/Guardian letter of support

-- Official SAT/ACT scores sent electronically from College Board/ACT (Optional)
+- Official SAT/ACT scores sent electronically from College Board/ACT (Optional for Fall 2021)

 - Teacher recommendation (Optional)